 American Express National Bank is the 26th largest bank in the U.S. by asset size with just shy of $122 billion in total assets.

-Known by most as a credit card company—American Express—this financial corporation was approved to become a commercial bank with the name American Express National Bank in 2008 and has been a part of the personal (digital) banking sector ever since.
-Though Amex travel and rewards credit cards are still around and still worth checking out, it’s the company’s online savings and deposit products that are bringing many new customers in the door.
-Amex has wracked up over $78 billion in consumer deposits in its short history.
+Known by most as a credit card company—American Express—this financial corporation was approved to become a commercial bank with the name American Express National Bank in 2008 and has been a part of the digital banking sector ever since.

 American Express Personal Savings Account Details + APY